The noPILLS project is funded by the EU via the structural development funds Interreg IV B Northwesteurope.

 All noPILLS partners carry out their activities within a network of regional partners like supporting hospitals, treatment facilities, ministries/authorities, water suppliers, stakeholders, etc. The expertise of further countries or disciplines is organized via an `advisory board´.

-The partner networks are shown in detail in the section activities under each pilot project.
+The partner networks are shown in detail in the section activities under each pilot location.